Reloaded-Project/Reloaded-III/docs/Services/Central-Server/Package-Indexing.md

 5. **Backup**: The package is backed up to `HDD/Cloud Storage` for long-term preservation.
     - If a mod is ever 'lost', it is uploaded to [archive.org] for safekeeping.

+6. **Deletion Tracking**: If a package is no longer found on a mod site during indexing, it's marked as deleted in the database.

+7. **Reinstatement Checking**: During indexing, the system also checks for reappearance of previously deleted packages.

 ## Indexing Rules

 !!! info "Things to keep in mind while indexing."